gitter-badger/CodeofConduct/readme.md

 *   Alert meeting organizers and volunteers if you notice a dangerous situation or someone in distress

-### Expectations for Sponsors
+### Expectations for Sponsors, Staff

-Sponsors, vendors, and staff are subject to the anti-harassment policy.
+Sponsors (otherwise known as vendors, booth staff) and other staff are subject to the anti-harassment policy.
+Sponsors and staff agree to the following:

-Sponsors/Vendors/Staff expectations include:
+*   No Inappropriate and offensive material

 *   No sexualised images or activities

-*   No Inappropriate and offensive material

 *   No sexualised clothing/uniforms/costumes

-*   No inappropriate and offensive material

 -----